sillydeveloper/resume/src/andrew_ettinger_resume.md

 At AirAdvice my role was to provide technical leadership in modernizing their existing applications and develop new energy products to break into new markets.

-* Broke into new markets by developing commercial building environmental monitoring data aggregation and analysis tools
+* Broke into new markets by developing commercial building environmental monitoring data aggregation and analysis tools.
 * Architected, built, and deployed online tools for gathering complex inputs to feed the energy models.
 * Open sourced the [MVC PHP framework](https://github.com/sillydeveloper/ploof) we used
-* Designed and implemented a data analysis toolset to calculate building performance based on a variety of heuristics
+* Designed and implemented a data analysis toolset to calculate building performance based on a variety of heuristics.
-* Accessed Energy Star APIs and data for scoring buildings and managing customer building portfolios
+* Accessed Energy Star APIs and data for scoring buildings and managing customer building portfolios.
-* Ensured quality releases with continuous integration
+* Ensured quality releases with continuous integration.
 * Established technical feasibility, provided architecture, gave mentorship, gathered requirements from customers, established the company's technical roadmap, as well as contributed heavily to the development of core products.

 * * *